 - Excessive working

 These actions offer only temporary relief, if any, from stress.
 Ignoring or covering up how you feel does not solve the problem and the next time the situation arises, you will still have no way of dealing with it.

 The next time you find yourself faced with a difficult or stressful circumstance, remember to practice your new coping skills.
-These skills lead to good mental health and happier you.
+These skills lead to good mental health and a happier you.